Arizona Spring Draw 2024

 Three Phases of the Drawing

-The draw consists of three phases – the bonus point pass, the first-second choice pass, and the third-fourth-fifth choice pass.
-Each application goes through a random number generator program before each pass.
+The draw consists of three passes or rounds – the bonus point pass, the first-second choice pass, and the third-fourth-fifth choice pass.
+Each application goes through a random number generator program before each pass, which are reset and rerun after each pass.

 Random Number Generation